MatchuPitchu/react-summary/09_React Testing.md

     mockEgrSimulation.simulate.mockImplementation(
       async () => simulationErgebnis, // mock return value of async simulate() );
-    // mock what happens when EgrCalculation class is instantiated: only function that is needed in test component (mockEgrSimulation.simulate()) is mocked here
+    // mock what happens when EgrCalculation class is instantiated: only fn that is needed in test component (mockEgrSimulation.simulate()) is mocked here
-    (EgrCalculation as unknown as jest.Mock).mockImplementation(
+    (EgrCalculation as unknown as jest.Mock).mockImplementation(() => mockEgrSimulation);
-      () => mockEgrSimulation,
-    );
   });

   it("should calculate and display the Elterngeld", async () => {